microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationPolicy.md

 ## Description

-The `Get-EntraBetaApplicationPolicy` cmdlet gets an Microsoft Entra ID application policy.
+The `Get-EntraBetaApplicationPolicy` cmdlet gets a Microsoft Entra ID application policy.
 Specify `Id` parameter to retrieve an application policy.

 ## Examples